 Cyber Experimentation Research, Methods, and Infrastructure

-Catalyzing a robust ecosystem of experimental infrastructure, capabilities, and communities is critical for research.
-Our work creates models, frameworks, testbeds, tools, and approaches to enhance the science of cyber experimentation and make the experiments rigorous, reusable, and repeatable.
+Catalyzing a robust ecosystem of experimental infrastructure, capabilities, and communities by creating models, frameworks, testbeds, tools, and approaches to enhance the science of cyber experimentation and make the experiments rigorous, reusable, and repeatable.

 fading stopwatch